enthought/comtypes/README.md

 <a id="ongoing-plans"></a>
 ### Ongoing plans
-#### Drop supporting `Python` 2.x from this package
-For the time being, the development target branch of this package is the [`drop_py2` branch](https://github.com/enthought/comtypes/tree/drop_py2) and the [`main` branch](https://github.com/enthought/comtypes/tree/main) is in maintenance-only-mode.

-As the name suggests, `drop_py2` is a mid-term-planning branch to drop supporting `Python` 2.x from this package, and start supporting `Python` 3.x only.

-The codebase changes in the `drop_py2` branch will be merged into the `main` branch in the future, and the `main` branch will back to the development target branch.
-Until then, no changes will be made to the `main` branch except in the case of corresponding to regressions.

-Please refer to [the GitHub issue](https://github.com/enthought/comtypes/issues/392) for details.

 #### `GetModule` will also generate static typing for methods and properties
 `comtypes.client.GetModule` generates `Python` wrapper modules from a COM type library, containing interface classes, coclasses, constants, and structures.
 The `.py` files are generated in the `comtypes.gen` package.